Luomin1993/ring-based-logic-and-semantic-representation/README.md

 # ring-based logic and semantic representation

-Generally speaking, this is a new way to express learning and reasoning By combining predicate logic, we propose a fuzzy reasoning mechanism based on polynomial rings... ...
+Generally speaking, this is a new way for representation learning and reasoning;

+By combining predicate logic, we propose a fuzzy reasoning mechanism based on polynomial rings... ...

 ```